Amsterdam/signals/docs/topics/routing-rules.md

 # Routing rules
-The backoffice part of the Signalen application allows users to set up rules that will take nuisance complaints and assign to them a department and/or user.
+The backend part of the Signalen application allows users to set up rules that will take nuisance complaints and assign to them a department and/or user.
 These rules are called "routing expressions" in Signalen and they can be edited in the Django admin.
 These expressions allow reasoning based on